onetwosri/no-teleport-olm/lightning cycle olm.md

 ##### Scenario 1: Killing mage hand from the mage side safespot

-After killing the mage hand, immediately switch to melee and hit melee hand.
-The head should turn middle (unless it was already facing middle due to a splash, in which case it will use an attack, which you should ignore).
-Then, just keep hitting the hand while tanking 2 hits to check where you are in the cycle.
+After killing the mage hand, immediately switch to melee and start hitting the melee hand.
+Tank 2 hits to check where you are in the cycle and react accordingly.

+If the head was already facing middle when you killed the hand (can happen if you splash the attack before) you may tank an extra hit, but don't count that as one of your two check hits.

 **Examples:**